Hello · வணக்கம் · नमस्ते

 ↪ some of my selected honors and achievements

-NASSCOM Top 100 Startups Award – Selected my Startup as one of the "Top 100 Startups" to get showcased at NASSCOM Product Conclave (NCP), Asia's largest platform for Product and Startup Companies to connect with Software Product leaders.
+NASSCOM – Top 100 Startups Award My startup was selected as one of the Top 100 Startups to be showcased at the NASSCOM Product Conclave (NPC) — Asia's premier platform connecting product companies and startups with global software industry leaders.

-SingTel - Asia's Top 50 Apps Award My Previous Startup LoveLogger, the world's first Collaborative Blogging & Private Network for Pairs, was awarded the “Asia's Top 50 Apps 2011 Award” (winner lists) from SingTel, Singapore and the Winner of "Red Herring Asia Award" for Technology Innovation.
-It was also featured in many popular magazines & portals from Japan, Korea, and China.
+SingTel - Asia's Top 50 Apps Award My startup LoveLogger — the world's first collaborative blogging and private social network for pairs — was honoured with the Asia's Top 50 Apps Award by SingTel, Singapore (winner lists), and the Red Herring Asia Award for Technology Innovation.
+The platform was also featured across leading magazines and digital publications in Japan, Korea, and China.

-Java Master Award First Prize Winner of "Java Master Award " contest, conducted by Sun Microsystems and BenQ Siemens Germany.
+Java Master & Duke's Choice Award First Prize Winner of Java Master Award contest, conducted by Sun Microsystems and BenQ Siemens Germany.
 Received Sun Microsystems Duke's Choice Awards - 10 Year Celebration of Java Technology and Sun Microsystems appreciation for my contribution to the early versions of Java Platform.

 TEDx Fellow Recognized for innovative thinking and selected to share ideas worth spreading that inspire change on the TEDx stage.